Safe-DS/DSL/docs/language/common/parameters.md

 The Safe-DS type of a parameter should capture the legal values of this parameter accurately.
 Ideally, the Python parameter should also have a matching [type hint][types-python].

-### Matching Kind
+### Matching Optionality

 Parameters kinds must match on the Safe-DS and Python sides as well.
 Concretely, this means:

 - All required parameters in Safe-DS must be required in Python.
 - All optional parameters in Safe-DS must be optional in Python.
-- All variadic parameters in Safe-DS must be variadic in Python (`*args`).

 Moreover, it must be possible to pass

-- required parameters by position,
+- required parameters by position, and
-- optional parameters by name,
+- optional parameters by name.
-- variadic parameters by position.

 These rules allow us to restrict required parameters to [positional-only][python-positional-only] or optional parameters to [keyword-only][python-keyword-only].
 We can also keep both unrestricted.